Kristina Olson

 Kristina Reiss Olson is a psychologist and a professor at Princeton University.
 She is known for her research on the development of social categories, transgender youth, and variation in human gender development.
 Olson was recipient of the 2016 Janet Taylor Spence Award from the Association for Psychological Science for transformative early career contributions, and the 2014 SAGE Young Scholars Award.
 Olson received the Alan T. Waterman Award from the National Science Foundation in 2018, and was the first psychological scientist to receive this prestigious award honoring early-career scientists.
 Olson is a member of the 2018 cohort of MacArthur fellows.

 Biography

-Kristina Olson received her B.A. in Psychology and African and African-American Studies from Washington University in 2003.
+Kristina Olson received her B.A. in Psychology and African and African-American Studies from Washington University in St. Louis in 2003.
 She completed her PhD from Harvard University in 2008, where she worked with Elizabeth Spelke, Mahzarin Banaji, and Carol S. Dweck.
 After graduating from Harvard, Olson joined the faculty of Yale University.
 In 2013, she subsequently moved to the Department of Psychology at the University of Washington where she directs the Social Cognitive Development Lab.
 Olson's research has been funded through the National Science Foundation, the National Institutes of Health, and the Arcus Foundation.
 In 2020, Olson joined Princeton University to lead the Human Diversity Lab as a professor in the department of Psychology.